samdq/OpenScraper/README.md

 ## Note:
 - The provided structure is for illustrative purposes, and you may need to adapt it based on the specific requirements of your project.

+- Ensure you follow ethical scraping practices and respect website terms of service while using OpenScraper.